ZippyMagician/ayr/specs/README.md

 ```
 *The way output is stylized is implementation dependant*

 A symbol refers to a built in ascii symbol that denotes a monadic/dyadic operation.
 A binder refers to a symbol that monadically and/or dyadically takes a symbol on does something with them.
-For example, take the `+` (add) symbol, `-` (subtract/negate) symbol, `>` (first) symbol, and the `.` (compose) binder
+For example, take the `+` (add) symbol, `-` (subtract/negate) symbol, `>` (first) symbol, and the `&` (atop) binder

 ### Examples
 ```